 EUL551: Pediatrics.
-(2 credit hours, taught online by MBKU faculty)
+(2 credit hours, taught by MBKU faculty virtually)

 The diagnosis and management of common vision problems in young children requires an understanding of vision development, as well as the utilization of diagnostic procedures that are developmentally appropriate.
-This course provides diagnostic strategies for examining the infant, toddler, and pre-schooler.
+This course provides diagnostic strategies for examining the infant, toddler, and preschooler.
 Application of pediatric tests for special needs children is presented, as well as the implication of ocular health on normal visual development.
 Management of common vision problems in the pediatric population is presented in a case discussion format.

-EUL571: Ocular Health Procedures I. (2.5 credit hours didactic, taught online by MBKU faculty and 0.5 credit hours lab, taught by MBKU faculty in South Korea)
+EUL571: Ocular Health Procedures I. (3 credit hours - 2.5 credit hours didactic, taught by MBKU faculty virtually and 0.5 credit hour lab, taught by MBKU faculty in South Korea)